NO SANCTUARY FOR DOGS

-December 24th marks the one year anniversary that the 124 dogs imprisoned in the Olympic Animal “Sanctuary” in Forks, WA by Steve Markwell were turned over to the Guardians of Rescue in Kingston, AZ.
+December 24th marks the one year anniversary that the 124 dogs imprisoned in the Olympic Animal Sanctuary (OAS) in Forks, WA by Steve Markwell were turned over to the Guardians of Rescue in Kingston, AZ.

-Markwell kept up to approximately 160 dogs locked in crates 24/7 inside an unheated warehouse and forced to live on top of filthy straw soaked with their own urine and feces.
+Markwell kept up to approximately 160 dogs locked in crates 24/7 inside an unheated warehouse.
+He forced to live on top of filthy straw soaked with their own urine and feces.
 They got no exercise.
-Markwell fed them starvation rations that mainly consisted of maggot-filled meat stored on the dirty warehouse floor for days.
+He fed them starvation rations that mainly consisted of maggot-filled meat stored on the dirty warehouse floor for days.
 They had no reliable access to fresh water.

 While the dogs suffered, Markwell continued to collect hundreds of thousands of dollars in donations.